Diffusion Models are Efficient Data Generators for Human Mesh Recovery: Experiments

 \subsection{Result on Challenging Benchmarks}

 To verify the effectiveness of \Ours on different scenerios, we report the detailed performance on three challenging benchmarks.
-Firstly, we evaluate the capability of \Ours in handling perspective distortion tasks, by performing fair ablation using Zolly~\cite{zolly} with ResNet50~\cite{resnet} backbone.
+Firstly, we evaluate the capability of \Ours in handling perspective distortion human pose and shape estimation, by performing fair ablation using Zolly~\cite{zolly} with ResNet50~\cite{resnet} backbone.
 The results in~\cref{tab:spec_mtp} show that \Ours dataset achieves higher generalization performance on SPEC-MTP~\cite{spec} when compared with PDhuman~\cite{zolly}, which is a CG-rendered perspective distortion dataset.
 Secondly, MOYO~\cite{moyo} encompasses challenging yoga poses not present in BEDLAM and \Ours datasets, providing a unique testbed for evaluating the model's generalization ability on hard poses.
 The results in~\cref{tab:moyo} demonstrate that \Ours, complements existing datasets, resulting in improved generalization performance on the MOYO test set.

-In~\cref{tab:agora_test}, our analysis reveals that while Humanwild demonstrates superior performance over BEDLAM on body metrics, it exhibits relatively poorer performance on hand and face metrics, particularly evident in comparison to the AGORA test set.
+We show AGORA test set results in~\cref{tab:agora_test}, our analysis reveals that while Humanwild demonstrates superior performance over BEDLAM on body metrics, it exhibits relatively poorer performance on hand and face metrics, particularly evident in comparison to the AGORA test set.
 We hypothesize that the alignment of hand and facial annotations with generated images remains noisy, primarily due to inherent limitations in current diffusion models' ability to accurately generate hand poses, particularly within small resolutions.